Meghan Markle’s Sister To Write Tell-All Book, Claims Actress Is A ‘Social Climber’

 Sources at Kensington Palace, however, say that Meghan Markle and Prince Harry are currently on Cloud 9 and loved up despite the rumors and threat of a possible tell-all book.

-Prince Harry has stated to his staff that Meghan Markle should be treated like any other member of the royal family, despite her American status.
+Prince Harry has stated to his staff that Meghan Markle should be treated like any other member of the royal family despite her American status.

 “Harry has made it clear she’s to be treated like everyone else who lives there,” an insider revealed.